Sharing easy homemade delicious recipes

 Can you reheat apple crumble and custard?

 This dessert is reheated very well.
 Either microwave or cover and place in an oven at 180°C until heated through.
-Reheat the custard gently on the hob, stirring until hot.
+Reheat the cold custard gently on the hob, stirring until hot.

 Can you freeze apple crumble and custard?